Black Hole Superradiance of Interacting Multi-Field: Stability of quasi-equilibrium

 \section{Stability of quasi-equilibrium}

-In Sec.~\ref{sec:caseA} and Sec.~\ref{sec:caseB}, we have discussed the asymptotical behavior near $a_{\rm crit}$ and the condition that the quasi-equilibrium becomes unstable.
+In Sec.~\ref{sec:caseA} and Sec.~\ref{sec:caseB}, we have discussed the asymptotical behavior near $a_{\rm crit}$ and the condition that the quasiequilibrium becomes unstable.
 In this appendix, we will show more detailed derivation and generalize our discussion.